 HOW CREWS ARE SELECTED?

 We have instituted a great way of creating crews for SASA.
-We have adopted a ‘draft’ style approach with the mentors choosing their crews.
-After registration has been closed, Karl will go through the pain-staking task of evaluating each applicant.
-He will decide who should be on-field for the Academy this year and who should be non-field.
-He spends hours looking through all candidates info, with dozens of phone calls to supervisors and fellow officials.
-Once he has determined who would best benefit from an on-field position he releases that list.
-Several weeks later, once the mentors have had an opportunity to do some research of their own, a ‘draft’ is held.
-Randomly, each mentors name is drawn to get the draft order and the draft begins.
+We have adopted a ‘draft’ style approach with the Mentors choosing their crews.
+After registration has been closed, we will go through the pain-staking task of evaluating each applicant.
+We will decide who should be On-field for the Academy this year and who should be a Non-field official.
+We spend hours looking through all candidates info, with dozens of phone calls to supervisors and fellow officials.
+Once we have determined who would best benefit from an On-field position we release that list during half time of the Super Bowl.
+Weeks later, once the Mentors have had an opportunity to do some research of their own, a ‘draft’ is held.
+Randomly, each Mentors name is drawn to get the draft order and the draft begins.
 They draft in order and then in reverse order back up and so-on and so-forth.
-(1,2,3,4,5,6,6,5,4,3,2,1,1,2,3,4,5,6, etc.) All officials that have been chosen as non-field officials, will then be given the opportunity to be on the crew with whichever mentor they so choose; it is their choice.
+(1, 2, 3, 4, 5, 6, 7, 8, 8, 7, 6, 5, 4, 3, 2, 1, 1, 2, 3, 4, 5, 6, etc.) All officials who have been chosen as Non-field officials, will then be given the opportunity to be on the crew of their choice.